 The Start enforced encryption after x hours option is available only if you have selected BitLocker PBA in the Pre-boot authentication settings and specified a password.
+The counting starts the moment when the password dialog is displayed for the first time.
 If the user has not assigned their own password by the time the specified time expires, encryption will be performed using the specified password.
 The counting starts the moment when the password dialog is displayed for the first time.

-With the option Start encryption only in the following events: you can specify conditions when encryption may start.
+With the Start encryption only in the following events: option you can specify conditions when encryption may start.
 For example, if you want to specify that encryption should start only on a client computer if no users are logged in, check the option as illustrated in the figure below: